Skip to Main Content

 1. Identify keywords appropriate to one’s research topic.

-2. Evaluate information sources for authority, currency, and potential bias.
+2. Evaluate information sources for authority, currency, and relevance.

 3. Determine if an information source is appropriate to use for their research need.